Art and Communication Practices

 Annette Krauss

-The curriculum includes various seminars and artistic positions that understand the fields of art, art education, and digital/visual cultures as critical thinking and action as well as experimental practice.
-The KKP team consists of approximately 20 artists under the direction of Univ.
-Prof. Sofia Bempeza and Univ.
-Prof. Annette Krauss.
-Teachers and students develop their own practice with a focus on artistic-educational, visual, and performative approaches that enable a critical and engaged engagement with, among other things, knowledge and image production.
-We design the teaching of art and communicative practice as an incomplete process in which knowledge and artistic practices are tested performatively, affectively, and collaboratively.
-This involves not only unlearning (our) patterns of thinking, acting, and perceiving in social, economic, and geopolitical contexts, but also helping to shape caring social processes.
-We continue to work on this artistically, situated, and polyphonically.
+The course program includes a diverse range of seminars and artistic positions that understand the fields of art, art education, artistic research, and digital/visual cultures as modes of critical thought and action, as well as experimental practice.
+The KKP team consists of approximately 20 artists led by Univ.-Prof. Sofia Bempeza and Univ.-Prof. Annette Krauss.
+Faculty and students develop individual practices, focusing on artistic-educational, performative, and research-based approaches that prepare students to critically and actively engage with knowledge and image production among others.
+We shape the Program of Art and Communication Practices (KKP) as an incomplete process in which knowledge and artistic practices are explored performatively, affectively, and collaboratively.
+This involves not only an un-learning of our patterns of thought, action, and perception within social, economic, and geopolitical contexts, but also the co-shaping of caring societal processes.
+We continue this work from an artistic, situated and polyphonic perspective.

-Graduates of the department work as teachers, artists, and (art) mediators in formal and informal educational settings: as art teachers in secondary schools and in tertiary education, in art and cultural mediation—for example, in art and cultural spaces, museums, galleries—and they develop new working practices at the intersections of art and culture, science, education, and society.
-Additional guest semesters at international universities and student participation in interdisciplinary, transdisciplinary, and transcultural projects offered by the department open up a broad and diverse range of experiences and opportunities from many different perspectives.
+They develop new practices at the intersections of art and culture, science, education, and society.
+Additional exchange semesters at international universities and participation in the department's interdisciplinary, transdisciplinary, and transcultural projects open up a broad and diverse field of experience and practice to students, shaped by multiple perspectives.

 SPACEX – Spatial Practices in Art & ArChitecture for Empathetic EXchange